 According to Dr. Gérvas, the clinical case is the annotated presentation of a patient, or group of patients, which becomes a "case", an example or model that illustrates some peculiar clinical component, either because of its teaching power or because of its uniqueness or rarity.
-It is essential that the case is based on current professional life, trying to recreate the real conditions in the physician's professional practice.
+It is essential that the case is based on current professional life, attempting to recreate the actual conditions in a pharmacist's professional practice.